Intro-Sci-Comp-UIowa/biol-6298-sheikhsofia/analysis/README.md

 ### Control file

 The control file (.ctl) is used to indicate input and output files, and parameters used.
 Seqtype specifies the type of data- codon or amino acid.
+An example of a control is included under the control file folder.
+This ctrl file was used for sequence analysis of the Agp gene in recipient and donor.